Cameron Jerome: Göztepe

 On 31 August 2018, Jerome joined Turkish Süper Lig club Göztepe for an undisclosed fee.
 His first goal for the club opened the scoring in a 3–2 home win against Konyaspor on 30 September.

 Milton Keynes Dons

 On 9 October 2020, Jerome returned to England following his release from Göztepe.
 Milton Keynes Dons manager Russell Martin moved to bring his former teammate to the club on a free transfer of an undisclosed length.
 Jerome made his league debut for the club the following day in a 2–1 defeat to Portsmouth, and scored his first goal for the club a week later in a 2–0 home win over Gillingham.

 Luton Town

 In June 2021, Championship club Luton Town confirmed Jerome would join them when his contract with MK Dons expired.

 Bolton Wanderers

 Having found travelling from his home in the north-west of England increasingly problematic, Jerome left Luton Town on 27 January 2023 after his contract was cancelled by mutual consent.
 The same day, he signed for League One club Bolton Wanderers on an eighteen-month contract.
+On 2 April, he came on as a substitute in the 2023 EFL Trophy Final against Plymouth Argyle.
+Bolton went on to win 4–0.

+Jerome scored his first goal for Bolton on 10 January 2024 in a 3–1 win against Accrington Stanley in the EFL Trophy round of 16.
+On 22 May, the club confirmed that he would be leaving at the end of his contract on 30 June.

+Retirement

+Jerome appeared in a friendly for Stockport County played in Spain against Derby County in July 2024.

+In December 2024, it was announced that he had retired from the playing side of the game.